 If they are telling you they don’t feel like a massage right now, check they are warm enough, not hungry or too tired.

 Talk to them about what you’re doing as you go and incorporate songs and rhymes to keep them interested as they get older.

-To book onto our classes around Bristol click below
+To book onto our courses in Bristol click below